 (d) materials removed from the sump are disposed of in a manner consistent with K.A.R.
 4-4-935.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-937.
 Inspection and maintenance requirements; secondary containment. (a) Every secondary containment area, structure or device shall be inspected by the operator of the storage facility at least every six months and be maintained as necessary to assure compliance with these regulations.